oroinc/documentation/crm/user_guide/records/manage_records.rst

 To save the record you have created or updated, click one of the options in the save menu on the top right:

 .. image:: /user_guide/img/getting_started/ui_components/create_page_save_cancel.png
+   :alt: Save updated records

 1. **Save** --- Save the changes but remain on the same page.
 Use this option if you want to make more changes to the record configuration.
 2. **Save and Close** --- Save the changes and close the page.
 Once saved and closed, you are redirected to the record page.
 3. **Save and New** --- Save the changes for the record you are creating/updating, and create/update another one straight away.

 .. note:: To discard the changes, click **Cancel** on the top right.

 Review Record History